Philesiv/XSLeaker/README.md

 ## How to use it
 1. [Run the node.js server](server/README.md)

-2. Open $n$ browser windows with different profiles.
+2. Open *n* browser windows with different profiles.

 3. Activate the browser extension in each window.
-This is done with the ``Activate'' button in the popup (see \autoref{fig:popup}).
-Optionally the user can choose a state name.
+This is done with the "Activate" button in the popup .
+4. Optionally, choose a state name (e.g., admin account).
+This is recommended because it makes identifying the states in the results much easier.

-4. Setup the different states for the website that should be tested, one for each window(e.\,g., logging in as different users).
+5. Setup the different states for the website that should be tested, one for each window(e.g., logging in as different users).

-5. Choose one window and activate the \textit{Master Mode} (see \autoref{sec:masterMode}) through the switch in the popup window.
+6. Choose one window and activate the *Master Mode* through the switch in the popup window.
 The other windows now follow URL changes from the master window.

-6. Within the master window, navigate to the site that should be tested.
+7. Within the master window, navigate to the site that should be tested.
 Every other window navigates to the same page.

-7. Start testing the \gls{xslr} values with a click on the ``Send Results'' button in the popup of the master window.
+8. Start the testing with a click on the ``Send Results'' button in the popup of the master window.

-8. Navigate to the web interface provided by Node.js to check for differences.
+9. Navigate to the web interface (e.g. http://localhost:3000) provided by Node.js to check for differences.